Occupational Health in Bahrain

 - Your employer is not providing safety equipment or health check-ups.

-- If you develop a work-related condition, get a medical report linking the disease to your workplace exposure.
+- If you develop a work-related condition, get a medical report explicitly linking the disease to your workplace exposure.

 - File a work injury claim with the SIO (for Bahrainis) or through your employer's insurance (for expatriates).
+Bring your medical report and employment records.

 - Request periodic medical examinations if you work with hazardous materials — your employer must pay for these.